The ACL also regulates the following areas:

 A proof of transaction must be given to a consumer for supplies of goods or services valued at or above $75 or, if below that value, on request.
 Also, an itemised bill must be provided to a consumer who has been supplied with services at their request (s 100).
 Tax invoices provided under the GST law meet the requirements of a proof of transaction under the ACL (s 101).

 The ACL also contains the new consumer guarantees regime that provides rights to consumers when suppliers breach a range of consumer guarantees.
-For detailed discussion, see Guarantees on the supply of goods and services.
+For detailed discussion, see Consumer guarantees.

 In addition to the prohibition against harassment and coercion in the ACL, fair debt collection provisions in the Fair Trading Act 1999 (Vic) came into effect on 1 January 2011.
 These ban anyone collecting debt in Victoria from engaging in certain practices, including: